tsenovilla/pyreptasks/README.md

 To run the tests localy, install the test requirements described in others/requirements_test.txt.
 To do so, you can download the file or just copy it into a "requirements_test.txt" then do

-% pip install -r others/requirements_test.txt
+% pip install -r requirements_test.txt

 To run all the tests, go to the repository where you have stored the folder "tests" and run: